Apipie/apipie-rails/README.rst

     If ``true``:  the ``additional-properties: false`` field will not be included in response object descriptions

+``config:swagger_security_definitions``
+    If the API requires authentication, you can specify details of the authentication mechanisms supported as a (Hash) value here.
+    See [https://swagger.io/docs/specification/2-0/authentication/] for details of what values can be specified By default, no security is defined.

+``config.swagger_global_security``
+    If the API requires authentication, you can specify which of the authentication mechanisms are supported by all API operations as an Array of hashes here.
+    This should be used in conjunction with the mechanisms defined by ``swagger_security_definitions``.
+    See [https://swagger.io/docs/specification/2-0/authentication/] for details of what values can be specified By default, no security is defined.

 Known limitations of the current implementation
 -------------------------------------------------
 * There is currently no way to document the structure and content-type of the data returned from a method